amgauthier1992/codecampfinder-api/README.md

 Find a coding bootcamp that's right for you.
 Search for coding bootcamps and their associated course offerings based on your location and individualized criteria.

-This is the backend for `customURL`.
-A live version of the app can be found at [customURL](customURL)
+This is the backend for the CodeCampFinder client.
+A live version of the app can be found at [https://codecampfinder.vercel.app/](https://codecampfinder.vercel.app/)

 The front end client can be found at [https://github.com/amgauthier1992/codecampfinder](https://github.com/amgauthier1992/codecampfinder).